 Stability of Institutions

 Bahrain is a constitutional monarchy, as stipulated in the 2002 constitution and its 2012 amendment, but the king holds absolute power.
-The kingdom’s administrative structure consists of a central government, four governorates, and 12 municipalities.
+The kingdom’s administrative structure consists of a central government, four governorates and 12 municipalities.
 However, it remains largely centralized, as neither the governorates nor the municipalities have essential autonomy from the central government.
 The elected lower house of parliament (CoR) and the three municipal councils representing the 12 municipalities have limited authority over the government and no power to hold the king or the prime minister accountable.
-Though the CoR has some power over individual ministers, its ability to perform is very limited, as the king appoints all 40 members of the upper house of parliament, the Consultative Council.
+Though the CoR has some power over individual ministers, its ability to perform is very limited, as the king appoints all 40 members of the upper house of parliament – the Consultative Council.
 Consequently, the CoR is unable to win a vote in a joint session with the Consultative Council within the National Assembly, which only convenes when a disagreement between both chambers occurs (e.g., the Consultative Council approves a law, but the CoR rejects it).
-Thus, draft laws can be formally sent back to the cabinet, but in reality, the king repeatedly intervenes and demands that the government and the CoR negotiate matters.
-If negotiations fail, however, the king can rule by decree, effectively reducing the CoR to a mere rubber-stamp body.
+Thus, draft laws can be formally sent back to the cabinet, although, in reality, the king repeatedly intervenes and demands that the government and the CoR negotiate matters.
+If negotiations fail, the king can rule by decree – effectively reducing the CoR to a rubber-stamp body.
+Despite the de-escalation of domestic conflict intensity in the review period, prospects for any future democratization of Bahrain’s political system are extremely low.

 Performance of democratic institutions

 The legitimacy of Bahrain’s semi-democratic institutions has been substantially undermined among both the Shi’a opposition and the ruling class.
-The 2018 and 2022 elections clearly showed that Bahrain’s democratic institutions are no longer capable of absorbing and managing political conflicts.
-The crackdown on opposition forces that represent the Shi’a majority, as well as the liberal or left-wing segments of society, demonstrates that the regime has partly abandoned its policies aimed at achieving political reconciliation within the framework of the country’s democratic institutions.
-Nonetheless, the regime still insists that it remains committed to the semi-democratic model and urges society to actively participate in elections.
+The 2018 and 2022 elections illustrated that Bahrain’s democratic institutions are not capable of absorbing and managing political confrontations.
+The crackdown on opposition forces representing the Shi’a majority, as well as liberal or left-wing strata of society, demonstrates that the regime has at least partially abandoned policies aimed at political reconciliation within the framework of the country’s democratic institutions.
+While some political societies – including those that are banned – and civil interest groups continue to cautiously lobby for semi-democratic reforms, it remains unlikely that the regime will once again pursue an institutionalized semi-democratic opening similar to the 2000s.
+To the contrary, the regime under the current king has shifted its approach regarding the pacification of discontent and social conflict from the formal semi-democratic sphere to informal negotiations with interest groups.

 Commitment to democratic institutions